Glenn-S/CPSC233_Project/README.md

 How to run the GUI Version:
 1.Type at the terminal "make Main" or "javac Main.java && java Main"

+How to run the tests:
+1.Type at the terminal "make Tests" or
+"javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java" followed by "java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore <TEST NAME>" where TEST NAME is the name of the test to run.g

 To pause the game press escape.

 To move around in the game you use WASD.

 ********************************************************************************

 This game has been written to be of the mindset of a child's imagination.
 As